vostersc/training/oneOnOnes.md

 ## Potential 1:1 discussion topics:
 - Follow up on past 1:1s, problems, and goals.
 How are you progressing with the feedback you've received?
+- What problems or sub optimal situations can we fix/eliminate/minimize?
 - Career goals and direction.
 Are your tasks moving you in the right direction?
 Are you excited about any future projects or initiatives?
 - Feedback and difficulties.
 Where do you see room for improvement on a team, codebase, or personal level?
 What's one thing you'd like to change?
 - Codebase questions and learning.
 Are there areas of the codebase we should discuss to help you feel more comfortable?